nishatrhythm/Bangladesh-Railway-Train-Seat-Availability-Web-Application/README.md

 ## ⚖️ Disclaimer on Data Usage

 This project **does not engage in illegal web scraping**.
-It interacts with publicly accessible endpoints provided by the Bangladesh Railway e-Ticketing platform (Shohoz API) that **do not require any reverse-engineering, bypassing of authentication, or scraping of HTML content**.
+It interacts with publicly accessible endpoints provided by the Bangladesh Railway e-Ticketing platform (Shohoz Railway API) that **do not require any reverse-engineering, bypassing of authentication, or scraping of HTML content**.

 - All data is fetched through **open RESTful APIs** provided by the Shohoz platform.
 - The API endpoints used are **official**, public-facing, and **require user authentication** via a registered account.